-Honey badgers can't get enough of beehives, even though ransacking them is a potentially deadly hobby for a variety of reasons.
-When honey badgers were first described in South Africa, they were often found in bees nests, apparently feeding on honey (hence, the common name), but it turns out they were really interested in the bee brood — the nutritious larvae found in honey comb.
+Be this as it may, the honey badger can't get enough of beehives, but while they can endure many, many bee stings, ransacking a hive is a potentially deadly hobby for a variety of reasons.
+For starters, bees can be dangerous, but also humans can be dangerous.
+When honey badgers were first described in South Africa, they were often found in bee's nests, apparently feeding on honey (hence, the common name), but it turns out the honey badger was really interested in the bee brood — the nutritious bee larvae found in honeycomb.

 But over the past two decades, the relationship between badger and human has gotten better:

 "What we did in South Africa is start raising the hives off the ground by 1.1 meters [3.6 feet], or strapping them together or to tires on the ground.
 This prevents the honey badgers rolling the hives, which is how they access them," said van der Merwe.
 "In the early 2000s, half the beekeepers we surveyed admitted to deliberately killing honey badgers because they were costing them so much money.
 Since we've come up with these methods for preventing the badgers from accessing the hives and the bee larvae found in them, beekeepers are no longer killing them, and we've noticed an increase in numbers and in range in some areas.
 They've since been downgraded to a species of least concern."